wootencl/apidocs-v4/source/includes/_referrals.md

 subscriber.first_name | Optional: The subscriber’s first name as specified on their policy.
 Specify when the patient is not the subscriber on the insurance policy. subscriber.id | Optional: The subscriber’s member identifier.
 Specify when the patient is not the subscriber on the insurance policy. subscriber.last_name | Optional: The subscriber’s last name as specified on their policy.
-Specify when the patient is not the subscriber on the insurance policy. trading_partner_id | Unique id for the intended trading partner, as specified by the Trading Partners resource
+Specify when the patient is not the subscriber on the insurance policy. trading_partner_id | Unique id for the intended trading partner, as specified by the Trading Partners endpoint

 The /referrals/ response contains the following fields:
 > Example referrals response when the trading partner has authorized the request